Terminology

 An open-source implementation of the SPIFFE specification.
 It's used for workload attestation and credential management.
 Read more about SPIRE in the official documentation.

-credentials operator
+Credentials operator

 Enforcement